Gardens by the Bay: Bayfront Plaza and Floral Fantasy

 The Bayfront Plaza is the main entry precinct into the Gardens from Bayfront MRT station.
 It includes Floral Fantasy, a 1,500 sqm indoor attraction consisting of four floral artistry garden landscapes and a 4D multimedia ride simulating the journey of a dragonfly's flight path through Gardens by the Bay.
 Other venues within the Bayfront Plaza includes an indoor events space, the Bayfront Pavilion, a cafe and a pop-up market on weekends.

+Future Developments

+Wetlands By The Bay

+Wetlands by the Bay was announced on 4 March 2026 in Parliament by Minister of State for National Development Alvin Tan as a new attraction located in Bay South Gardens.
+Planned to open in stages starting from the end of 2028, it will consist of the current Kingfisher Wetlands, which would be expanded to contain over 50,000 plants of varying species, a new 1.2ha museum set up by teamLab, an international artist collective, and the current Satay by the Bay, which will be replaced by a two-storey block.
+Satay by the Bay is slated to close on 1 October 2026.
+In total, Wetlands by the Bay will occupy approximately 5ha.
+According to Alvin Tan, the attraction will funded by Gardens by the Bay.
+However, the cost of the attraction was not stated.

+A new bridge, expected to open in 2027 at a cost of SG$75.7 million, will also be built to link up Bay South Garden and Bay East Garden.
+The bridge will be roughly 550m long and have a maximum width of 5.8m, and can be used by pedestrians, cyclists, and persons using mobility aids.

 Budget

 The final construction cost for the project, not including the price of the land but including an access road, drainage works, and soil improvement, was within a $1.035 billion allocated budget.
 The annual operating cost was expected to be approximately $58 million, of which $28 million was for operation of the Conservatory buildings.
 The project received 1.7 million visitors between June and October 2012, who had free admission to most portions of the park but were required to purchase tickets for entering the Conservatories.

 In 2006, an international competition for the design of the park was held, attracting more than 70 entries submitted by 170 firms from 24 countries.
 Two British firms – Grant Associates and Gustafson Porter – were awarded the contracts for the Bay South and Bay East Gardens respectively.

 Alongside the lead designers Grant Associates, the design team for Bay South included WilkinsonEyre, Atelier Ten (environmental design consultants) and Atelier One (structural engineers).
 They were supported by a number of Singapore firms including CPG Consultants (architecture, civil and structural, mechanical and electrical), Meinhardt Infrastructure (civil and structural), Langdon & Seah (cost consultants) and PMLink (project management).